School for Social Work

 Workplace stress is a prevalent problem among mental health professionals, which has been shown to lead to absenteeism, fatigue, and burnout.
 This pilot study explored the effects of a yoga nidra relaxation practice on stress levels in clinicians working in a community mental health setting.
 Thirteen clinicians completed the trial, which involved one guided 20-minute yoga nidra practice per week during the workday.
 Participants were assessed for perceived stress before and after the eight-week trial.
 Participants reported significantly lowered perceived stress at the end of the study, indicating that yoga nidra may be a useful intervention in managing and preventing workplace stress.

 Ferguson, Kyla L., "The effects of a yoga nidra practice on mental health clinicians' perceived stress" (2016).
-Theses, Dissertations, and Projects.
-1702.
+Masters Thesis, Smith College, Northampton, MA.